neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartV/CommandReference.rst

 ^^^^^^^^^

 ``--privilege-type``
-  The privilege type (entity or method)
+  The privilege type ("entity", "method" or the FQN of a class implementing PrivilegeInterface)

 Options
 ^^^^^^^

-``--role-identifiers``
+``--roles``
-  A comma separated list of roleIdentifiers.
+  A comma separated list of role identifiers.
 Shows policy for an unauthenticated user when left empty.